 Thanks to Karen and Dave Twist for their work as Directors helping to set up and run COW Trust.
 The Trust is very sorry to see them leave the village but wish them well for the future.

 The Board recently co-opted David and Maud McIntyre as Directors.
-Since joining the Board they have been very involved and active, building our website, setting up the capacity to donate via text, etc. The Trust is delightedis delighted to have them on board.
+Since joining the Board they have been very involved and active, building our website, setting up the capacity to donate via text, etc. The Trust is delighted to have them on board.

 As outlined in the Articles of Association – David and Maud stood down as co-opted directors and were duly elected to the Board.